David McMillan (smuggler): Return to England

 McMillan returned to London in 1999.
-He was arrested at Heathrow airport in 2002 for smuggling 500 grams of class A drugs, and served two years in prison.
+He was arrested at Heathrow Airport in 2002 for smuggling 500 grams of class A drugs, and served two years in prison.
 His Thai warrant for heroin trafficking remained outstanding, as did a warrant in Australia for breach of parole.

 McMillan was arrested again in April 2012, in an operation referred to Bromley police by the UK Border Agency concerning an ounce of heroin mailed from Pakistan.
 In the consequent trial, an undercover policewoman testified to delivering a package from which thirty grams of Asian heroin had been removed.
 McMillan had not opened the parcel, addressed to a previous resident, and denied any knowledge of the unidentified sender.
 After a six-day trial McMillan was sentenced at Croydon Crown Court to six years' imprisonment for the evasion of the prohibition on importing A-class drugs.
 McMillan was released in 2014.

 In November, 2014, Thailand formally began extradition proceedings against McMillan in London.
 He was arrested at the request of the Thai government, and held at Wandsworth prison.
 A long-running challenge began at the Westminster Magistrates Court headed by defence barrister Tim Owen, QC.
 Evidence was presented detailing human-rights abuses under the rule of the Thai generals who had staged a coup in May of that year, as well as expert evidence on Thai prison conditions.
 However, Judge Arbuthnot ruled against McMillan, as did the UK Home Secretary.
 Two weeks before McMillan was due to be sent back to Bangkok, the Thai authorities withdrew their request, stating technical reasons.
 McMillan was released in September 2016.

 Media

 As a 12-year-old, McMillan appeared nightly on the Nine Network's 'Peters Junior News', presenting news stories for children in a regular 5-minute TV bulletin.

 McMillan detailed his escape from Klong Prem in his 2008 autobiography Escape.
 In June 2009, he appeared as a guest in a 50-minute episode of Danny Dyer's Deadliest Men 2: Living Dangerously, which aired on Bravo TV.
 The episode presented McMillan as having settled peacefully with his partner Jeanette and children.

 In 2011, Australia's Nine Network produced and aired Underbelly Files: The Man Who Got Away.
 The third in the Underbelly Files series, the film was based on McMillan's smuggling, arrest, imprisonment in Bangkok and briefly outlined his escape from Klong Prem.
 An accompanying book, McVillain: the Man Who Got Away was published by Pan Macmillan in April 2011.

 In late April 2017, McMillan published Unforgiving Destiny - The Relentless Pursuit of a Black Marketeer, a second autobiography detailing his experiences in Afghanistan and Thailand and his 2016 trial.

 David McMillan narrated his autobiographical work, Unforgiving Destiny, which has been listed as an audiobook with Audible in July, 2021.

+In 2022, McMillan sat down for a two part YouTube video series with LADbible, where he describes his early life & criminal career leading up to his arrest in Thailand and a detailed account of his escape from Klong Prem prison.